gitpoap/gitpoap-bot/README.md

 # gitpoap-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that notifies users when a contribution has earned them a GitPOAP on opted-in & supported repositories.

 ## Setup